marijnh/Eloquent-JavaScript/03_functions.md

 {{index [function, "higher-order"]}}

-In [Chapter ?](higher_order), we will discuss the interesting things that can be done by passing around function values to other functions.
+In [Chapter ?](higher_order), we'll discuss the interesting things that we can do by passing around function values to other functions.

 ## Declaration notation

 {{index [syntax, function], "function keyword", "square example", [function, definition], [function, declaration]}}

 There is a slightly shorter way to create a function binding.
-When the `function` keyword is used at the start of a statement, it works differently.
+When the `function` keyword is used at the start of a statement, it works differently:

 ```{test: wrap}
 function square(x) {